contriveitup/give-add-on-donate-to-access-content/README.txt

 == Description ==
 This is a Free add-on to Give donation plugin which allows admin to restrict the content of their website until a user has made a donation.

 Once a user has made the donation they can access the content.
 Admin can choose to restrict the content of the site via shortcode or they restrict the entire website or a particular page, post, category, post type, etc... with the help of plugin settings.

+You can also track the development at : https://github.com/contriveitup/give-add-on-donate-to-access-content

 == Installation ==
 == Automatic Plugin Installation ==